 Festive fundraiser has family traditions…

-The Tenby Boxing Day Swim has been a part of the town’s Christmas festivities for nearly five decades.
+The Tenby Boxing Day Swim has been a part of the town’s Christmas festivities for over five decades.

 But the origins of its parent organisation, the Tenby Sea Swimming Association, date back for more than a century.

 In 1910, Arthur Dickinson – Quaker, lay preacher, artist and keen swimmer – brought his family from Yorkshire to live in Ruabon House, South Parade.
 Arthur was a year-round swimmer, and family legend has it that he was the first person to swim to Caldey.
 The harness he made to support youngsters in the water is now in Tenby Museum.